-How often should GDPR training be done?
+How Frequent should GDPR training be?

-There is no definitive answer but we offer our opinion and suggestions below.
+This is a question that is frequently posed to “Google”.
+There is no definitive answer – we offer our opinion and suggestions below.

 Firstly, it is essential that all staff understand the importance of privacy, data protection and what they need to do, personally and as a member of the organisation, to keep information confidential.
 This will include understanding which legal basis for processing applies for each activity they undertake, the importance of consent/opt in/out and what to do if a data breach is suspected.